Global types and event structure semantics for asynchronous multiparty sessions: Introduction

-In a synchronous setting this network is stuck, because a network communication arises from the synchronisation of an output with a matching input, and here the output $\sendL{\q}{\la}$ of $\pp$ cannot synchronise with the input $\rcvL{\pp}{\la}$ of $\q$, since the latter is guarded by the output $\sendL{\pp}{\la'}$.
+where each of the participants $\pp$ and $\q$ wishes to first send a message to the other one and then receive a message from the other one. \\ In a synchronous setting this network is stuck, because a network communication arises from the synchronisation of an output with a matching input, and here the output $\sendL{\q}{\la}$ of $\pp$ cannot synchronise with the input $\rcvL{\pp}{\la}$ of $\q$, since the latter is guarded by the output $\sendL{\pp}{\la'}$.
 Similarly, the output $\sendL{\pp}{\la'}$ of $\q$ cannot synchronise with the input $\rcvL{\q}{\la'}$ of $\pp$.
 Indeed, this network is not typable because any global type for it should have one of the two forms:

 \centerline{$\G_1 = \pp \rightarrow \q : \la ; \, \q \rightarrow \pp : \la' $ \qquad\qquad $\G_2 = \q \rightarrow \pp : \la' ; \,\pp \rightarrow \q : \la $}